antoniope33/OntologyBot/README.md

 # OntologyBot

-Ontology Bot is a bot to query an ontology on how to test machine learning AIs.
+OntologyBot is a bot to query an ontology on how to test machine learning AIs.

 ## Installation